Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Hidden Markov Processes

 \begin{Def} A process' \emph{statistical complexity} is the Shannon entropy stored in its \eM's causal states:

 \end{Def}

-From the definitions above, a process' \eM\ is its smallest uHMC presentation, in the sense that both |$\CausalStateSet|$ and $\Cmu$ are minimized by a process' \eM, compared to all other unifilar (predictive) presentations.
-Due to the \eM's minimality, we can identify the \eM's $\Cmu$ as the process' statistical complexity.
+A process' \eM\ is its smallest uHMC presentation, in the sense that both |$\CausalStateSet|$ and $\Cmu$ are uniquely minimized by a process' \eM, compared to all other unifilar presentations.
+Due to this, the \eM's state entropy $H[\Pr(\CausalState)]$ is a unique measure of a process' structural complexity.

-A challenge similar to that encountered with the entropy rate of nonunifilar HMCs arises: there is no closed-form expression for the $\Cmu$ of the processes they generate.
+A challenge arises similar to that encountered with determining a process' entropy rate via its nonunifilar HMC presentations: there is no closed-form expression for the generated process' $\Cmu$.
 We now turn to give a constructive answer to this challenge.
-The preceding presentation types, though, give a useful path to understanding how a process' different presentations help or hinder determining process properties.
+The preceding presentation types---MC, HMC, uHMC, and \eM---give a useful path to understanding how a process' different presentations help or hinder determining process properties.
 The strategy in the following turns on yet another presentation type.
 Here on in, with nothing else said, reference to an HMC means the general case---a nonunfilar HMC.